-The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peerreviewed research.
-The case study provides students with the opportunity to fully integrate counseling and art therapy perspectives and practice.
-If the case study is found acceptable, the student is invited to an oral defense with a committee of faculty members.
-In general, students should be able to demonstrate the following in the comprehensive exam:
+The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peer-reviewed research.
+The case study provides students with the opportunity to fully integrate counseling and art therapy perspectives into practice.
+Students should be able to demonstrate the following in the comprehensive exam:

-- An understanding of the fundamental principles of mental health counseling and art therapy practice, including diagnosis, assessment, evidence-based treatment, individual and group process, human development, psychopathology, the role of culture, gender, family, spirituality, and the biopsychosocial bases of behavior, etc. - An understanding of how the creative process and visual arts promote wellness, healing and therapeutic change - An understanding of appropriate use of clinical mental health counseling and art-based assessments, interventions and media as applicable to the treatment process

-- A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being - An understanding of counseling and art therapy research as they pertain to treatment of mental/emotional disorders. - An ability to write clearly about assessment and treatment and to communicate concerns effectively.
+- An understanding of the fundamental principles of mental health counseling and art therapy practice, including diagnosis, assessment, evidence-based treatment, individual and group process, human development, psychopathology, the role of culture, gender, family, spirituality, and the biopsychosocial bases of behavior, etc. - · An understanding of how the creative process and visual arts promote wellness, healing and therapeutic change - An understanding of appropriate use of clinical mental health counseling and art-based assessments, interventions and media as applicable to the treatment process - A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being - An understanding of counseling and art therapy research as they pertain to treatment of mental/emotional disorders. - · An ability to write clearly about assessment and treatment and to communicate concerns effectively.